Implantation Failures: Causes and Solutions for Embryo Implantation

 At times, problems stem from alterations in systems unrelated to reproduction.
 In such cases, the importance of tailored treatment should be emphasized.

-• Thrombophilias: These involve alterations in coagulation processes.
+- Thrombophilias: These involve alterations in coagulation processes.
 While they contribute to implantation failure, coagulation issues can also lead to repeated miscarriages.

-• Immune system disorders: The embryo may be rejected as foreign due to conditions like antiphospholipid syndrome.
+- Immune system disorders: The embryo may be rejected as foreign due to conditions like antiphospholipid syndrome.
 This rejection hinders embryo implantation in the woman’s uterus.

 While the mechanism by which these causes affect embryonic implantation remains unclear, ongoing research is focused on new diagnostic tests to properly apply treatment.

-Solutions for implantation failure in assisted reproduction laboratories
+Solutions for Implantation Failure in assisted reproduction laboratories

 Cases of implantation failures increase with maternal age.
 Nevertheless, specific tests aid our professionals in making accurate diagnoses.

-Preimplantation Genetic Testing or PGT
+Implantation Failure and Preimplantation Genetic Testing or PGT

 The incidence of implantation difficulties is more pronounced in older women due to an increase in chromosomal abnormalities in eggs.
 Currently, it’s possible to select healthy embryos in the lab using Preimplantation Genetic Testing (PGT), also known as Preimplantation Genetic Diagnosis (PGD).